Legend (Tangerine Dream soundtrack)

 Legend is the twenty-eighth major release and the eighth soundtrack album by the German band Tangerine Dream.
 It was released in 1986 for the North American theatrical version of the film Legend.
-It was released in the USA and Canada only.
+It was released in the US and Canada only.
 The film was written by William Hjortsberg, starred Tom Cruise, Mia Sara and Tim Curry, was produced by Arnon Milchan, directed by Ridley Scott and released domestically by Universal Studios.
 The album was released on compact disc on 15 August 1995 through Varese Sarabande.